reese-lee/getting-started-guides/README.md

-# This repo is a temporary holder for the source code for the Getting Started Guides.
+# Getting Started Guides

-### Uninstrumented
+This repo holds the source code for the demo apps used in the Getting Started Guides.
+The demo app, which is the same across all languages, is a simple fibonacci app that caluclates the nth number in the fibonacci sequence, but only 1-90.
+Input outside of that range is considered invalid and an exception will be thrown.

+**Instrumented**
+Contains the solution (instrumented versions) of the apps.
+Use this to run the app locally and see data in your New Relic account.

+**Uninstrumented**
 Contains the uninstrumented versions of the apps.

-### Instrumented

-Contains the solution (instrumented versions) for all apps.
+Use this to follow along with the guide.